 Table of Contents

 Tip 1 – Warm Up Your Machine First.

 This is a simple yet effective habit to get into every time you run your Nespresso machine.

-Before you pop a pod in your machine, be sure to run it a couple of times (with the lid down) to flush some fresh hot water through.
+Before you pop a pod in your machine, be sure to run it first (with the lid down) to flush some fresh hot water through.
 This does two things: